Saineelakesumala/SSFL25-2-1/README.md

 ---
 <details>
 <summary> Download Datasets from the Farman Lab Mac </summary>

+## Download Datasets from the Farman Lab Mac

 1. Connect to the remote server and copy raw sequencing reads to your working directory: